BonnyAD9/Bny.Tags/README.md

 ## Currently supported formats
 - ID3v1 and ID3v1.1 (mp3)
-- Basic info from ID3v2.3
+- Basic info from ID3v2.3 (unsynchronization is supported but I was unable to test it)

 ## Example
 ```